Lower Dolpo Remote Himalaya Mountains

 Services Included

-• Accommodation: Tea-house or lodge accommodation during the trek (basic, comfortable facilities).
+• Tea house / lodge accommodation during the trek

 Services Excluded

-• Tips: Gratuities for the guide, porters, and support staff are not included.
+• Tips for guide, porter, and staff

 Frequently Asked Questions